darekkay/best-practices/README.md

 ## User experience

+- [Be consistent](https://inclusivedesignprinciples.org/#be-consistent).
+Use familiar conventions and apply them consistently.
 - Provide a way to try the app without signing up:
   - Public demo
   - Guest account, which can be then easily turned into a full account